ansys/pymapdl/README.rst

 for using PyMAPDL.

-On the `PyMAPDL Issues <https://github.com/ansys/pymapdl/issues>`_ page, you can create issues to submit questions, report bugs, and request new features.
+On the `PyMAPDL Issues <https://github.com/ansys/pymapdl/issues>`_ page, you can create issues to report bugs and request new features.
+On the `PyMAPDL Discussions
-This is the best place to post questions and code.
+<https://github.com/ansys/pymapdl/discussions>`_ page or the `Discussions <https://discuss.ansys.com/>`_
+page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.

 To reach the project support team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.